-The Burien City Council is a plan to invest $10.8 million in federal funds to help Burien bounce back faster from pandemic-related impacts.
+The Burien City Council approved a plan to invest $10.8 million in federal funds to help Burien bounce back faster from pandemic-related impacts.

 American Rescue Plan